Catalin142/Raycaster/README.md

 # Raycaster Engine
-Old school game engine that is based on the Wolfenstein Raycasting tehnique to generate pseudo 3D environment.
+Old school framework that is based on the Wolfenstein Raycasting tehnique to generate pseudo 3D environment.
 The game engine comes with it's own:
 - Sprite editor
 - Map editor, both developed in C++ with OpenGL